jianchang512/pyvideotrans/README_ENG.md

 9. Use soft subtitle embedding: Subtitles are embedded as separate files in the video and can be extracted again.
 If supported by the player, you can enable or disable subtitles in the player's subtitle management.
 10. By default, a subtitle file with the same name as the video will be generated in the "Original Video Directory" as "video_name.srt".
 11. Unrecognized speech will be directly copied as the original speech.
+12. If the background sound removal function is used, it will be time-consuming to download the model for the first time.
+You can download this compressed package and unzip the files inside to ** [dowload model](https://github.com/jianchang512/pyvideotrans/releases/download/v0.3/2stems.zip) **  pre trained_ Under the models/2stems directory

 # Deployment and Modification of Source Code